 Causes of Trip & Fall Accident

 construction debris: Different trades including laborers, electricians, plumbers, ironworkers, carpenters, and others collaborate on a construction job.
 They often work side by side in the same area.
-Failing to clean up after themselves is a common and well known problem.
-Types of construction debris include piecesof cement, wire cuttings, electrical debris, rebar, wood pieces, and shaved metal.
-Industrial Codes including sections of Title 23 require that there be no debris in passageways at construction sites.
+Failing to clean up after themselves is a common and well-known problem.
+Types of construction debris include pieces of cement, wire cuttings, electrical debris, rebar, wood pieces, and shaved metal.
+Industrial Codes including sections of Title 23 requires that there be no debris in passageways at construction sites.

 Missing flooring: while a building is under construction, temporary or makeshift flooring may be installed leading to unstable coverings that may break or move causing workers to fall from a height.
 Often because the floor is still under construction, holes or spaces will be left for other trades to do their work without adequate safety precautions.
 This may lead to a worker inadvertently stepping into a hole.

 Areas under Construction: just as with flooring, other elements of the building structure may be incomplete leading to dangerous conditions.
 These include staircases under construction that are not fully safe.

 Weather: an open construction site can be made more dangerous by rain, sleet, snow, and ice which increase the risk of workers slipping and falling on the job.

 F&A Recent Trip & Fall Construction Site Victories

 Frekhtman & Associates settled a case on behalf of a construction worker who tripped and fell in a passageway of a new structure being erected at the USTA National Tennis Center.
 The worker fell on metal shavings left by other trades.
 The case settled at mediation for over half a million dollars.

 In another case, a worker tripped and fell over an electrical conduit that was not tied down as he walked carrying a re-bar on a subfloor.
 That case settled for over $400,000.